xman4242/TempLoggerESP/README.md

   1. The schematics for this project are in the repository in the form of Eagle files and images, in the `schematic` folder
   2. Using the wiring diagram and parts list, this device can be built on a solderless breadboard, perfboard, or similar.
   3. PCBs can also be ordered and asembled by hand from the given eagle files or gerber files, my recommended board house is [OSHPark](https://oshpark.com).
-For a low-cost option, [JLCPCB](https://jlcpcb.com) is another option.
+For a low-cost option, [JLCPCB](https://jlcpcb.com) is avalible.
 Be careful of shipping times, however.